-Dr. Filomena Dayagil, CNU President, welcomed the attendees and requested them to absorb the learning, share the knowledge to others, and apply it in real life.
+Dr. Filomena Dayagbil, CNU President, welcomed the attendees and requested them to absorb the learning, share the knowledge to others, and apply it in real life.

 Roxan Mujeres, Senior Research Specialist at the Bangko Sentral ng Pilipinas (BSP) 7, graced the occasion as resource speaker and shared about saving and budgeting as part of financial planning.
 The underlying message of his talk is to save for one’s future to meet specific goals.

 It is said that only 40 percent of Filipino adults save because of their limited knowledge and capability, lack of money, distance from the bank, and failure to meet documentary requirements.